vanhoangkha/Networking-fundamentals/Day54_WAN_Architectures.md

 MPLS

-- Many different technologies can be used to connect to a SERVICE PROVIDER’s MPLS Mạng for WAN Service
+- Many different technologies can be used to connect to a SERVICE PROVIDER’s MPLS Network for WAN Service

 ![image](https://github.com/psaumur/CCNA/assets/106411237/c6e6e60d-2a96-415e-82a2-a090c38a68a3)